Simple Molecules & Covalent Bonding quiz

 Covalent bonding: a strong attraction between a shared pair of electrons and two nuclei.

-If water is present the anhydrous copper sulfate will change from white to blue.
+If water is present the anhydrous copper (II) sulfate will change from white to blue.